 - How can scientists and other professionals address audiences from all societal areas?

-With its overarching theme – “Water: Our Global common Good - The Hydrosphere across Land and Sea" – this year’s Potsdam Summer School will continue the transdisciplinary and interactive event series that has been held annually in Potsdam, Germany since 2014.
+With its overarching theme – “Water: Our Global Common Good - The Hydrosphere across Land and Sea" – the 2021 Potsdam Summer School will continue the transdisciplinary and interactive event series that has been held annually in Potsdam, Germany since 2014.
 The summer school will provide its participants with a comprehensive perspective and overview of the relevant aspects when dealing with the hydrosphere.
 They will be engaged in discussions and group works and will be provided with tools to develop effective strategies to deal with the challenges they face in their daily work.

 The aim is to bring together talented early-career scientists and young professionals operating in the private sector, governmental agencies and non-governmental organisations from many different parts of the world to discuss frontier (research) questions on future sustainable development.
 We also aim to enable participants to engage with various sectors of the public in their home countries.
 Our goal is to improve science awareness and help to develop informed opinions and enhance the transferable skills of current researchers.